abegyoung/gusto-corr/QC_Stuff/README.md

 This function call mirrors how the Omnisys Quantization Correction function works.

-Make sure zugbruecke is in your Python library, and that demo.dll is in the current directory.
+Make sure the zugbruecke library is availble and that demo.dll is in the current directory.

 # Tutorial 2
 ### Call a python function from a compiled c program.